Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <br>

-* The User selects one of Four possible answers, if it is correct theire Selection turns Green for a Couple seconds before the next Question is displayed.
+* The User selects one of Four possible answers, if it is correct their Selection turns Green for a few seconds before the next question is displayed.

 <br>